The China-Myanmar Economic Corridor and China’s Determination to See It Through

 Since the early days of the Cold War, India and China have been mired in a simmering competition exacerbated by China’s avid support for Pakistan.

 Beyond domestic political concerns, Myanmar’s CMEC serves a similar purpose for China as Pakistan’s CPEC—an avenue for strategic advantage.
-80% of China’s oil travels along Indian Ocean routes through the vulnerable Malacca Straits, a geographic weakness concerning to Chinese policymakers.
+80% of China’s oil imported by sea travels along Indian Ocean routes through the vulnerable Malacca Straits, a geographic weakness concerning to Chinese policymakers.
 The importance of this trade route is demonstrated in part by the choice of Djibouti for China’s first overseas military facility on the basis of its closeness to the sea-lines of communication carrying Chinese oil.
 However, opening CPEC’s Gwadar Port to Middle Eastern oil only partially solves the problem because it creates another vulnerable chokepoint for blockade.
 Thus, diversifying energy shipping routes with investments in Myanmar’s CMEC becomes necessary policy for China’s leadership.
 Additionally, China also hopes to strategically surround India.
 Since the early days of the Cold War, India and China have been mired in a simmering competition exacerbated by China’s avid support for Pakistan.
 With CPEC flanking India to the west, CMEC could similarly isolate India from the east.
 The Indian government is well-aware of the China threat emanating from Myanmar: China claims much of India’s Myanmar-bordering state of Arunachal Pradesh and the dispute remains an open wound.
 To address these vulnerabilities, India invested heavily in establishing naval bases in the Andaman and Nicobar Islands offshore of Myanmar as a means of monitoring Chinese activity in the Indian Ocean.
 Considering this ongoing strategic rivalry, China’s involvement in Myanmar also represents a chess move against India.

 CMEC’s Future Outlook